Certifications / Microsoft

 1. Microsoft Teams Live Transcripts

 Live Transcripts are like real-time closed captions.
-We should probably expect that these live captions have the same accuracy as YouTube auto-generated subtitles.
+We should probably expect these live captions to have the same accuracy as YouTube auto-generated subtitles.
 Still, even with some inaccuracies, these live transcripts can be a godsend for anyone having difficulty understanding someone on a call.

 2. Natural Language Queries in Excel

-Analyzing data in Excel should not require a degree in computer sciences.
+Analyzing data in Excel should not require a degree in computer science.
 Nonetheless, if you want to use Excel to its fullest extent, you previously had to be comfortable with programming in Visual Basic.
 That's about to change, though.

 Excel is introducing new NLP queuing features.
 NLP stands for natural language processing.
 This is how Google figures out what you are trying to search for.
 Microsoft is now leveraging the power of NLP so we can mine data using human-readable questions.

-Instead of using complex formulas or Visual Basic programming to find out how many widgets you sold to returning customers between August and October of last year, you'll soon be able to just ask Excel
+Instead of using complex formulas or Visual Basic programming to find out how many widgets you sold to returning customers between August and October of last year, you'll soon be able just to ask Excel.

 3. On-Demand Chat Translation in Teams for Mobile Clients

 We live in a global economy.
 There's no escaping it.
 During my 20 years as a professional, I've not worked in a single job where I didn't interact with people in different countries or who speak other languages.
 I've found tools to work around communication barriers.
-Nonetheless, having a Babblefish has been a life-long dream of mine.
+Nonetheless, having a Babblefish has been a lifelong dream of mine.
 That dream is one step closer to reality with on-demand chat translations in Teams.

-Sure, I can't use this feature to hold verbal conversations with someone.
+I can't use this feature to hold verbal conversations with someone.
 But I'll be happy if I can comfortably help a potential employee, client, or customer in real-time via chat.
 After all, no matter what our job entails, at the end of the day, it most likely involves helping others somehow.

 4. NLP for Microsoft ToDo